Experience enables mindset shifts to take place

 Owning your feelings

-The road to healthy mindfulness is owning your own feelings, yet someone’s actions can still elicit a response from me about how “they made me feel like …….”.
+The road to healthy mindfulness is owning your own feelings.
+Yet someone’s actions can still elicit a response from me about how “they made me feel like …….”.
 After years of practice, I know for sure no-one can make you feel anything.
-I know this can be controversial, but if you actually do own your feelings and put this mind shift into practice, you will understand your feelings always come from inside you, no matter what.
+I know this can be controversial.
+However, if you actually do own your feelings and put this mind shift into practice, you will understand your feelings always come from inside you, no matter what.
 This is a powerful mind-shift because once you truly own your feelings, you have no option but to take responsibility for them.
 While someone’s actions might trigger negative emotions inside of you, what you then do with those emotions is your responsibility.

-When leaders and managers encounter problems with their employees, one of the biggest barriers is when the leader and manager does not take responsibility for the feelings those difficult employees evoke in them.
+When leaders and managers encounter problems with their employees, one of the biggest barriers is when the leader and manager do not take responsibility for the feelings those difficult employees evoke in them.

 So, for example, a CEO I worked with was dealing with a negative employee who was threatening to take their case to court.
 So incensed was the CEO at the obviously malicious stance of the employee, he found it difficult to think clearly.
 He told me the employee had made him feel like he didn’t want to go on.
 He was stressed and wanted to find a way to fire the employee to alleviate his strong feelings.
 After some time, the CEO saw he was contributing to the problem by blaming the employee for how he felt.
 Once he was able to own his feelings, he realized he didn’t have to wait until the difficult employee was fired before he was able to feel better.
 As a result, he was able to deal with the employee in a stronger more effective way.